 The bounce should not have too much of an effect on the spin as the wedges’ grooves will be the same even if their bounce differs.
 Don’t be afraid of bounce on your wedges.
 Wedges come with bounce for a reason, and it is to help golfers get through the grass or sand and keep moving those clean grooves to the golf ball.

-Quick Summary of the Top Lob Wedge in 2020
+Quick Summary of the Best Lob Wedge in 2021

 If you end up adding one of the lob wedges to your bag, you can easily add a sand, gap, and even pitching wedge if the degrees of loft work out with your irons.
 Vokey is known for being incredibly precise about his wedge design, and they have long been known for producing the best wedge in golf.